vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 When it comes to the VTEX ecosystem, there are a few different scenarios in which you may wish to launch a new store or storefront.

-If you are Launching a new store built with Store Framework or migrating from another ecommerce platform, follow the [instructions below](#step-by-step).
+If you are launching a new store built with Store Framework or migrating from another ecommerce platform, follow the [instructions below](#step-by-step).

 If you already have an active VTEX store running the [Legacy CMS Portal](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/1oN446gRGcR2s70RvBCAmj) and wish to migrate your storefront to Store Framework, see the guide on [migrating from Legacy CMS Portal to Store Framework](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-migrating-storefront-from-legacy-to-io).